A magnesium test is done to assess magnesium levels in the blood. Magnesium, a mineral our bodies get mostly from food, helps the:

 No special preparations are needed for this test.
 However, certain drugs — especially those that contain magnesium, such as some antacids and laxatives — might alter the test results, so tell your doctor about any medications your child is taking.

-On the day of the test, having your child wear a short-sleeve shirt can make things easier for the technician who will be drawing the blood.
+On the day of the test, having your child wear a T-shirt or short-sleeved shirt can make things easier for the technician who will be drawing the blood.

 A health professional will usually draw the blood from a vein.
 For an infant, the blood may be obtained by puncturing the heel with a small needle (lancet).
 If the blood is being drawn from a vein, the skin surface is cleaned with antiseptic, and an elastic band (tourniquet) is placed around the upper arm to apply pressure and cause the veins to swell with blood.
 A needle is inserted into a vein (usually in the arm inside of the elbow or on the back of the hand) and blood is withdrawn and collected in a vial or syringe.

 After the procedure, the elastic band is removed.
 Once the blood has been collected, the needle is removed and the area is covered with cotton or a bandage to stop the bleeding.
 Collecting blood for this test will only take a few minutes.

 Either method (heel or vein withdrawal) of collecting a sample of blood is only temporarily uncomfortable and can feel like a quick pinprick.
 Afterward, there may be some mild bruising, which should go away in a few days.

 The blood sample will be processed by a machine.
 The results are commonly available after a few hours or the next day.